 The very first step in getting rid of stress and anxiety is changing your mindset.
 Most times, the things that cause us stress aren’t temporal, for example having a new baby or getting a new job.

 The only way to stop such situations from making you anxious or stressed is to accept that the aggressor isn’t going anywhere and think about ways to deal with it.

 Instead of thinking things like how demanding your job is think instead of how it pushes you to become a better person.
 Constantly think positive thoughts about stressful situations and always try to focus on things that are going right instead of the ones that are going wrong.

 Studies show that optimists are generally happier than pessimists for obvious reasons.

 Another way of dealing with stress and anxiety is to make lifestyle modifications.
 Being healthy generally reduces our risks of being stressed or anxious.

 Going for runs or engaging in other forms of exercise causes your brain to realize endorphins which basically elevate your mood.
-Coupled with the fact that being physically fit makes it less likely for you to fall sick, there are simply no disadvantages of exercising.
+Coupled with the fact that being physically fit makes it less likely for you to fall sick, there are simply no disadvantages to exercising.

 Eating healthy is another lifestyle modification that is bound to reduce your stress and anxiety levels.
-Avoid high sugar foods as well as caffeinated drinks.
+Avoid high-sugar foods as well as caffeinated drinks.

 Cutting down your alcohol intake and stopping tobacco use is another lifestyle modification to consider.
 Both alcohol and tobacco might worsen your feelings of stress and anxiety.